Compact conformally Kahler Einstein-Weyl manifolds: Abstract

-{\it Corollary 1.5. } Let $(M,g)$ be a compact simply connected manifold satisfying the assumptions of Th.3.4.
+{\it Corollary 1.5. } Let $(M,g)$ be a compact simply connected manifold satisfying the assumptions of Th.1.4.
 Then $(M,[g])$ admits two E-W structures with the standard metric $g$.

 {\bf 2.
 Killing tensors.} In this section we describe the Riemannian manifold $(M,g)$ where $g\in[g])$ is the standard metric of Einstein-Weyl structure $(M,[g],D)$.
 We describe such manifolds under an additional condition, that the distribution corresponding to the eigenvalue $\lb_1$ of the Ricci tensor is totally geodesic.
+Note that if $(M,g)$ is a compact Einstein-Weyl manifold with the Gauduchon metric then the distribution $\De_{\lb_1}$ is totally geodesic since is orthogonal to the distribution spanned by a Killing vector field.

 We say, that a distribution (not necessarily integrable) $\Cal D$ is totally geodesic, if $\n_XX\in\G(\Cal D)$ for every $X\in\G(\Cal D)$.

 We start with: